 MEMBERSHIP.
-Voting membership shall consist of 15 people and shall be as representative as possible of the geographic, demographic and philosophical entities of the county.
-There will be eight additional ex-offico non-voting members that will include all five members of the Board of County Commissioners.
+Voting membership shall consist of at least 7 members, with the possibility of no more than nine members, and shall be as representative as possible of the geographic, demographic and philosophical entities of the county.
+All five members of the Board of County Commissioners will serve as ex officio non voting members.
+Subject matter experts may be called upon to advise on specific topics as needed.
 The voting members shall be as follows: